RedisLabsModules/redisml/README.md

 Redis-ML is a Redis module that implements several machine learning models as Redis data types.

-The stored models are fully operational and support performing the prediction/evaluation.
+The stored models are fully operational and support the prediction/evaluation process.

-Redis-ML is a turn key solution for using trained models in a production environment.
-Allowing loading ML models from any platform immediately ready to serve.
+Redis-ML is a turnkey solution for using trained models in a production environment.
+Load ML models from any platform, immediately ready to serve.

-The module includes these primary features:
+##Primary Features

 * Decision Tree ensembles (random forests) classification and regression
 * Linear regression
 * Logistic regression
 * Matrix operations

-## Building and running
+## Building and Running

 - Build a Redis server with support for modules (currently available from the [unstable branch](https://github.com/antirez/redis/tree/unstable)).

-- You'll also need a [BLAS](http://www.netlib.org/blas/) library, for example [ATLAS](http://math-atlas.sourceforge.net/).
+- You'll also need a [BLAS](http://www.netlib.org/blas/) library such as [ATLAS](http://math-atlas.sourceforge.net/).
 To install ATLAS:

   - Ubuntu: `sudo apt-get install libatlas-base-dev`
   - CentOS/RHEL/Fedora: `sudo yum install atlas-devel`